jeremyfelt/wp-trac-notes/multisite-bootstrap.md

 * `$path` = first `/path/` of `$_SERVER['REQUEST_URI']`

 The `$path` is captured as the first subfolder of the requested path.
 This means we can only support networks that are one folder deep in core directly.
+It seems strange that we do this (?), because `$path` has already been parsed beforehand.
+Seems like a duplication of efforts in one place or the other.

 * if `$domain == $cookie_domain`
 	* `$current_site = $wpdb->site WHERE domain = $domain AND path = $path`